Audiology Clinic Answering Service

 Can AI answer hearing-aid questions?

 It can answer approved operational questions about appointments, preparation, repairs, warranties, clean-and-check visits, and next steps.
-Device recommendations, programming decisions, medical symptoms, and clinical advice should route to staff.
+Device recommendations, programming decisions, medical symptoms, and clinical advice should go to staff.

 Can it schedule hearing tests and consults?

 Yes, when calendar and clinic rules allow it.
-It can capture patient status, reason for visit, referral source, insurance question, communication needs, and preferred time before booking or routing.
+It can capture patient status, reason for visit, referral source, insurance question, communication needs, and preferred time before booking or staff handoff.

 How should tinnitus or dizziness calls be handled?

-The call path should capture symptom language and urgency, then follow clinic-approved routing rules.
+The call path should capture symptom language and urgency, then follow clinic-approved handoff rules.
 It should not diagnose or tell the caller that a symptom is harmless.

 Does this replace front desk staff?